 Castello Ruspoli occupies the site of a mid-9th century Benedictine convent later converted to a military stronghold.
 Ortensia Baglioni transformed it into a villa, designed by the great architects Sangallo and Vignola, and succeeding generations created one of Italy’s most beautiful parterres, composed of hedges of bay, laurel and box, which articulate a vast rectangular space.
 The Princess Ruspoli today maintains the gardens.
-Our visit will be complemented by lunch in the wine-cellars near the palazzo, which specialise in the cuisine of Vignanello.

 This afternoon we visit the gardens of distinguished architect and scholar Paolo Portoghesi.
 The gardens reinterpret Baroque elements and Borrominian forms, and fuse geometry with nature to produce a garden which is both spectacularly modern and at the same time, reverent toward the traditions upon which it draws.
-(Overnight Rome) BL
+(Overnight Rome) B

 Day 20: Saturday 19 May, Rome – Ninfa – Cisterna – Rome